 - Complete the online registration form to notify us of your desire to participate in a Parent-Child Dedication service.
 Here you will provide us with basic information and tell us in which service (both date and service time) you wish to participate.
 If you are dedicating more than one child, complete a separate form for each.

-- Contact the church office to set up a time for a 20-minute meeting with a member of our ministry staff.
+- Contact our Children’s Ministry Director Kelli Dudley (email@example.com) to set up a time for a 20-minute meeting.
 Both parents will attend.
 This meeting must be set up no later than two weeks before the date of the Parent-Child Dedication service.
 A good time for most families is on Sunday, either at 8:45 am before the first service, or at 12:30 pm after the second service.